This is a breed that you should get if you are looking for a fancy-looking companion that is the 007 of the dog world.

 And, they do have those Gentleman Bulldog genes, so no surprise there.

 However, you will probably hear the Terrier in him from time to time.
-And, no, there’s no need to worry about that because this breed is well known for being really easy going.
+And, no, there’s no need to worry about that because this breed is well known for being easy going.

-In fact, their thirst for learning new things makes them easily trainable.
+Their thirst for learning new things makes them easily trainable.
 And, they pick up the commands quite fast.